Legend of the Werewolf: Plot

 That night, he goes down into the sewers, and encounters Etoile.
 Paul tries to reason with him, offering his help.
 Etoile is temporarily brought to sanity, but Gerard, warned by Boulon, attacks at the last minute.
 Etoile flees to the zoo, followed by Paul.
 Christine is shocked and frightened by Etoile's wolf form, but Etoile does not hurt her.
 Paul tries once more, but Gerard shoots Etoile with the silver bullet.
 Etoile dies, changing back into a man while Christine looks on in grief.

 Production

 The film was produced by Tyburn Film Productions, a short-lived company that attempted to make films in the style of Hammer Horrors.
 The film was shot at Pinewood Studios from 19 August 1974.
 The screenplay was written by Anthony Hinds under his pseudonym John Elder.
-Hinds was also the writer of Hammer's only werewolf film The Curse of the Werewolf (1961), in which Michael Ripper also appeared.
-Legend of the Werewolf contains many similarities to the Guy Endore novel The Werewolf of Paris, though the author is not credited anywhere in the film.
+Hinds was also the writer of Hammer's only werewolf film The Curse of the Werewolf (1961), in which Michael Ripper also appeared, and which is also largely based on the novel The Werewolf of Paris.
+Though as noted, Legend of the Werewolf contains many similarities to the Guy Endore novel The Werewolf of Paris, that novel’s author is not credited anywhere in the film.
 The film's sets were designed by the art director Jack Shampan.